Skip to main content

 Heat, flow and control

 Three pieces keep the system moving and stable.
-The return pump lives in the last chamber and sends filtered water back up to the display — for a 125 you want a pump in the 600–700 GPH range at your real head height, then throttled with a valve so the overflow keeps up.
-A titanium or guarded heater goes in the sump, not the display; a 125 typically wants around 300 watts (or two smaller heaters split across the sump so one failure isn't a disaster).
+The return pump lives in the last chamber and sends filtered water back up to the display.
+For a 125 you want a pump in the 600–700 GPH range at your real head height, then throttled with a valve so the overflow keeps up.
+A titanium or guarded heater goes in the sump instead of the display; a 125 typically wants around 300 watts (or two smaller heaters split across the sump so one failure isn't a disaster).

-Tie the heater to a digital temperature controller rather than trusting the heater's own dial — the controller cuts power at your set temp and, just as important, won't let a stuck heater cook the tank.
-If you want to watch and control the system from your phone — temperature, pump schedules, and an alert when something's off — that's a WiFi controller, which we'd order in for you.
+Tie the heater to a digital temperature controller rather than trusting the heater's own dial.
+The controller cuts power at your set temp and, just as important, won't let a stuck heater cook the tank.
+If you want to watch and control the system from your phone — temperature, pump schedules, an alert when something's off — that's a WiFi controller, which we'd order in for you.
 And a separate powerhead in the display gives corals the random flow they need; that part's optional but most reefers add it.

 Test what you can't see — and make it flood-safe

 Saltwater hides its problems until they're emergencies.
-You need a reef test kit that covers the parameters a coral tank lives and dies by — not just pH, ammonia, nitrite and nitrate, but alkalinity, calcium and magnesium.
-A freshwater or pond kit won't test those, so a real saltwater kit is on the list as an "ask us" until we're stocking the right one; bring a water sample in and we'll test it for you in the meantime.
+You need a reef test kit that covers the parameters a coral tank lives and dies by: the freshwater basics (pH, ammonia, nitrite, nitrate) plus alkalinity, calcium and magnesium.
+A freshwater or pond kit won't test those, so a real saltwater kit is on the list.
+We carry API and Salifert reef kits in-store; ask us to match a set to your tank.

 Common questions